 The dividends you receive from non-public REITs are taxed as ordinary income and with a 3.8% surtax on investment income.
 Our team can explain these issues better, so that you understand what is happening.

-The Wolper Law Firm has extensive experience handling cases involving REITs.
-If you have lost money investing in REITs, please contact the Wolper Law Firm for a free consultation and case evaluation at 800.931.8452.
+The Wolper Law Firm, P.A. has extensive experience handling cases involving REITs.
+If you have lost money investing in REITs, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation at 800.931.8452.

 An Example of REIT Fraud in Connection With the Sale of Non-Traded REITs